If your struggling with Anger Management issues, please take our survey to see the severity

 - Eat a healthy diet that promotes wellness.
 “Fast food” diets and excessive fat, salt and alcohol diets affect the liver and gall bladder, both organs linked to the emotions of anger and rage.

 - Get involved with physical exercise to “run-off” anger, and work out the tensions held in the body so you are left with a relaxed Parasympathetic state of the Autonomic Nervous System, which releases feel-good mood chemicals that are a natural buffer and resilience to anger formation.

 - Learn relaxation techniques, learn meditation, or get a regular massage.

-- Find a “time-out” buddy, someone with whom you can catch up and talk with about life and its frustrations.
+- Find a “time-out” buddy, someone with whom you can catch up and talk about life and its frustrations.
 Do not spend this time drinking alcohol as part of that experience.
-Use a counsellor if you have no-one socially who can play this role.
+Use a counsellor if you have no one socially who can play this role.